fgaudilliere/TP_NGS/ReadMe.md

 Now that our reads have been trimmed, we run fastqc on Trimmomatic's output to make sure that everything went as planned and that our new data is cleaner.
 We repeat the operation described in the fastqc section.

-## Data assembly
+## Data assembly (data_assembly.sh)

-After running the quality control script, we have cleaned data files which we can use for data assembly.
+After running the quality control script, we have clean data files which we can use for data assembly.

 This is done using a program called Trinity.